Table of Contents

 The first is to click the “Create” button at the top left of the screen.
 The other is to click a day or time slot on your calendar view.
-When you take either of these actions, the following window will appear with all the basics you need to add your new event.
+When you take either action, a window will appear with all the basics you need to add your new event.

-You can finish creating your event here or continue on to “More options.”
-From the “More options” page, you can add guests, set notifications, change time zones and visibility and more.
+You can finish creating your event here or continue to “More options.”
+From the “More options” page, you can add guests, set notifications, change time zones and visibility, and more.

 Do you have a staff meeting every Wednesday at 9 a.m.?
 Or a yoga class every Thursday at 5:30 p.m.?
 Set up a recurring event in Google Calendar.
 When you go to plan the coming week, you'll see all the recurring items laid out for you without having to type them out dozens of times.

 Another use for recurring entries is getting reminders for things you're likely to forget.
 For instance, maybe you want to remember to call your mom on the way home from work every Monday.
 Set up a recurring event in Google Calendar and add a notification to show up on your phone.

 Setting up a recurring event is simple.
 Click "Create" and enter the event, day and time.
 Then click "More options."
 The pull-down menu labeled "Does not repeat" will give you several choices for setting up a recurring event.
 You can also choose when to receive a notification to your phone or email (or both, so it'll be really hard to forget to call Mom.)